xodiumx/go_experiments/README.md

 ### gRPC example

-> In diretcory: [grpc-keyvalue](./grpc-keyvalue) - here is a simple example of a key/value store implementation configured via grpc
+> In diretcory: [grpc-keyvalue](./frameworks/grpc-keyvalue) - here is a simple example of a key/value store implementation configured via grpc

 ### gRPC-gateway example

-> In diretcory: [grpc-gateway](./grpc-gateway) - there is an example of implementation of api endpoints configured via grpc-gateway
+> In diretcory: [grpc-gateway](./frameworks/grpc-gateway) - there is an example of implementation of api endpoints configured via grpc-gateway

 ### OpenTelemetry

-> In diretcory: [OpenTelemetry](./OpenTelemetry) - example of using opentelemetry
+> In diretcory: [OpenTelemetry](./frameworks/OpenTelemetry) - example of using opentelemetry

+### Websockets

+> In diretcory: [websockets](./frameworks/websockets) - example of using websockets via diffs frameworks

 ### Patterns